-- For extremely active patient disorders, the double safety rail and mattress height adjustability of the SleepSafer® Bed model could best accommodate that need; - The necessity to raise the head or knees of the patient (articulation) to feed, medicate, or provide patient mobility with the bed for therapy. - 5.
-Remember that this process is about defining how a SleepSafe® Bed fits the specific medical need of the patient.
+- For extremely active patients, the maximum safety rail height and mattress height adjustability of the Extension Bed model provides the required safety needed for this user. - The necessity to raise the head or knees of the patient (articulation) to feed, medicate, or provide beneficial patient positioning. - 5.
+Remember this process is about defining how a SleepSafe® Bed fits the specific medical need of the patient.
 Be careful to avoid any benefit to the caretaker, as it could cause your request for insurance coverage to be denied. - 6.
-Be sure that the letter AND the prescription prescribe the EXACT same SleepSafe Bed model.
+Be sure the letter AND the prescription prescribe the EXACT same SleepSafe Bed model.
 If the Letter of Medical Necessity is requesting a SleepSafe II (Medium Bed) with a Hi-Low foundation, the doctor should request the same model.

-Our website has a link to Lmnbuilder.com, a useful tool for creating Letters of Medical Necessity.
+Our website has a link to www.lmnbuilder.com, a useful tool for creating Letters of Medical Necessity.